platform9/express/README.md

 [designate]
 #hv01
 ```

-## Sample Inventory File Part 3 - Kubernetes Portion
+## Sample Inventory File Part 4 - Kubernetes Portion
-This is where you can configure your Kubernetes cluster members under their own roles (either master or worker)
+This is where you can configure your Kubernetes cluster members under their own roles (either master or worker).
+For a worker, you can optionally add it into a running cluster using the "cluster_uuid" variable.
+For any new workers, you can omit this variable assignment.
 ```
 ################################################################################################
 ## Kubernetes Groups